 I arrived at the restaurant a few minutes before 10:00 a.m. and noted that a small line had already formed.
-I took that as a very good sign.
-I waited outside until two of my friends arrived, and we then made our way inside to secure a table.
+That is always a good sign.
+When two of my friends arrived we made our way inside to secure a table.

 The interior of Ming Dynasty is very attractive.
 The décor is colorful – but tasteful – and quite large as are most Chinese restaurants that also serve as banquet facilities.
 The staff was likewise dressed in colorful and attractive uniforms.